 After all, in digital recording, the computer is the hub for all connected devices.
 If you don’t choose the right one, chances are you will get in trouble somewhere between the work.

 So what is the best computer for a home studio?

 I always support an iMac with at least a Core i5 processor and 16 GB RAM.
 However, if you can’t afford iMac go with an assembled PC with the same configuration.

 In Bedroom studio effect plugins are optional, as you already get some in-built effect plugins with your DAW which are enough for bedroom studios, yet when you upgrade your bedroom studio to a home studio, you need some extra plugins.

-In home studios, there would be a different kind of projects you get.
+In-home studios, there would be different kinds of projects you get.
 You can’t rely on just the DAWs default plugins to execute the process.